ChenZhu-Xie/Web-Xcz_2014_05/README.md

 1. Enter Homepage from "Homepage (My Mini Website Portal). lnk".
 2. Explore freely until you obtain a password and enter the hidden webpage.

-PS: Due to its age, page music may not be playable,
+PS: Due to its age (2014_05), page music may not be playable,
 * and the background image size cannot adapt to the browser window size.

 <!-- ## Software Architecture